AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 Notice also the counter of item categories that are suitable for provided rules with <i class="glyphicon glyphicon-search pointer"></i> icon next to it.
 By clicking this icon, you will invoke displaying of dialog with list of these categories, that can be later filtered upon.

-{% include image_tag.html url="/images/FilterRulesCategoryPreview.png" alt="Filter Rules Category Preview" style="" %}
+{% include image_tag.html url="/images/FilterRulesCategoryPreview.png" alt="Filter Rules Category Preview" style="height:300px;" %}

 Last part of this form is preview of filtered item at its bottom.
 It shows up to 100 items and can be filtered upon by item name, id, category or URL.